ABD-01/ABD-01.github.io/README.md

 # Responsive Portfolio Website

-This website is based on the [Bedimcode design](https://youtu.be/27JtRAI3QO8), so special thanks to him/her 🥰
+This website is based on the [Bedimcode design](https://youtu.be/27JtRAI3QO8) and built by [Christian Leyva](https://portfolio.chrisley.codes/) so special thanks to them. 🥰

-Hte website uses HTML, CSS and JS without any framwork.
+The website uses HTML, CSS and JS without any framwork.